 Madam or Madame?
 Which is Correct? - One Minute English Madam is used to address women and madame is used to address a married woman that speaks French They are pronounced differently, which will help you remember which to use and when

-MADAME Definition Meaning | Dictionary. com Madame definition: a French title of respect equivalent to “Mrs ”, used alone or prefixed to a woman's married name or title See examples of MADAME used in a sentence
+madame - WordReference. com Dictionary of English a French title of respect equivalent to "Mrs '', used alone or prefixed to a woman's married name or title: Madame Curie (in English) a title of respect used in speaking to or of an older woman, esp one of distinction, who is not of American or British origin

 Madam or Madame | Difference Use - QuillBot Madam is a polite way of addressing a woman (the equivalent of “sir”), but Madame (with an “e”) is sometimes used in English instead of “Mrs ” to address a woman from France or another French-speaking country